Jennserene/igt-react-native/README.md

 # Expo Template

-This repository serves as a starting point for creating Expo projects with TypeScript, linting, testing, and Expo router already set up.
+This repository serves as a starting point for creating Expo projects with typeScript, linting, testing, CI, git hooks, and Expo router already set up.

 ## Getting Started